Xiaohan5349/approw-docs-v1/docs/en/guides/pipeline/pipeline-function-api-doc.md

 :::

 ::: hint-danger
-For security reasons， {{$localeConfig.brandName}} will use userPoolId and secret to initialize approw-js-sdk in a special way.
+For security reasons, {{$localeConfig.brandName}} will use userPoolId and secret to initialize approw-js-sdk in a special way.
 This process will not send your user pool key to the public network.
-You can use the global variable **approw**，**please do not initialize the SDK again！**
+You can use the global variable **approw**, **please do not initialize the SDK again！**
 :::

 ## Pipeline function type <a id="pipeline-type"></a>